Bradford Community Champions

 Adeeba Malik - QED Deputy Chief Executive

 Adeeba manages a number of social, educational and economic projects.
 She has extensive experience of working with public, private and third sector organizations on equality and diversity projects.
 She also has led projects in Pakistan in particular pre-departure

 Amerjeat Sarai - Education Partnerships Lead Officer

 Amer has worked for Bradford Council since 1991 in roles that partner all members of the Community.

-Anne Newton - Costing & Data Modelling Analyst
+Anne Newton - Technical Analyst at Yorkshire Water

 Anne has worked as a graduate research chemist in the pharmaceutical industry and microbiologist in the water industry.

 Catherine has been a police officer for 22 years and has only recently taken up post as ACC in West Yorkshire.
 Prior to that, she served with the Greater Manchester Police in a variety of roles and areas of policing.

 - Education Lead at Provident Financial Group